-After approval the e-visa is sent by e-mail to the applicant.
+After approval, the e-visa is sent by e-mail to the applicant.
 Inside is a link to a secured part of this website, where the e-visa can be downloaded.
-This has to then be printed out (in black and white or color).
-Each traveler is required to keep the e-visa with their passport and take it with them to Sri Lanka.
+This has to then be printed out (in black and white or colour).
+Each traveller is required to keep the e-visa with their passport and take it with them to Sri Lanka.
 It’s not necessary to apply it directly to the passport.

 Apply for Sri Lanka visa